shubhambatwal03/To-Do-List/README.md

-# Todo-App-v3
+# Todo-Do-List

-A simple and modern Todo application built with React.
-This version uses React Context and the `useReducer` hook for state management, allowing users to add and delete todo items with due dates.
+A simple and modern Todo application built with ReactJS.
+This version uses ReactJS Context and the `useReducer` hook for state management, allowing users to add and delete todo items with due dates.

 ## Features